Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 - Stop payment fee.
 If you lose a check or need to cancel it after it’s already been sent, you can request a stop payment.
 But the bank will charge you a fee.

-What you need to order checks online
+5 things you need to order checks online

 If you order checks through your bank, the only thing you may need to do is update your address if it changed.
 But if you order them online through a major retailer or online printer, make sure you have the following information on hand: